-The proposed project would also temporarily impact 0.126 acre of potential CRLF dispersal habitat from construction of project features at Location 2.
-This will result in a temporary reduction in the area of dispersal habitat.
+Location 2 has been dropped from further consideration by the project.
+The proposed project would have temporarily impacted 0.126 acre of potential CRLF dispersal habitat if construction of project features at Location 2 occurred.
+This would have resulted in a temporary reduction in the area of dispersal habitat.
 All temporary impacts to listed species' habitat will be minimized by restoring disturbed areas on-site to pre-project or ecologically enhanced conditions.
 These impacts are considered temporary because the impacted area would be replanted or reseeded with vegetation upon project completion.